Features – Grey Douglas Tartan

 The Royal Auxiliary Air Force Kilt Dress Uniform

-Gp Capt Bob Kemp (former OC 2 MHU / 603 Sqn, and Inspector RAuxAF and Foundation Trustee).
+Gp Capt Bob Kemp (former OC 2 MHU / 603 Sqn, former Inspector RAuxAF and Foundation Trustee).

 GREY DOUGLAS TARTAN MESS KIT SPECIFICATIONS